pmilet/playback/README.md

 This information can be used to contextualize and organize the recorded playback ids.
 This are the playback id parts separated by an underscore :

-PlaybackContextInfo_AssemblyName_PlaybackVersion_RequestPath_RequestMethod_RequestContextHash"
+PlaybackContextInfo_AssemblyName_PlaybackVersion_RequestPath_RequestMethod_RequestContextHash

   - The PlayContextInfo comes from the X-Playback-RequestContext header.
-  - The assemblyName is the web api assembly Name.
+  - The AssemblyName is the web api assembly Name.
   - The PlaybackVersion comes from the X-Playback-Version header.
   - The RequestPath is the request path url encoded
   - The RequestMethod is the request http verb
   - The RequestContextHash is a hash of the request payload in order to univoquely indentify each different request.

+  for example this playbackid  DemoUser_ApiGateway+Sample_v1.0_Hello%252Fhello_GET_757602046 can be descompsed as:
+  - PlayContextInfo = DemoUser
+  - AssemblyName = ApiGateway+Sample
+  - PlaybackVersion = v1.0
+  - RequestPath = Hello%252Fhello
+  - RequestMethod = GET
+  - RequestContextHash = 757602046